sonus21/rqueue/docs/index.md

 ### Spring Boot

 {: .warning }
-Use Rqueue Spring Boot Starter 3.x for Spring Boot 3.x, and Rqueue Spring Boot Starter 2.x for Spring Boot 2.x.
+Use Rqueue Spring Boot Starter 4.x for Spring Boot 4.x, Rqueue Spring Boot Starter 3.x for Spring Boot 3.x, and Rqueue Spring Boot Starter 2.x for Spring Boot 2.x.

 Get the latest version of Rqueue Spring Boot Starter from [Maven Central][Boot Maven Central].
 Add the dependency to your project: